enginecommerce/engine-theme-manual/guides/theme-quality-assurance.md

 * When a product is added to cart, the cart total should accurately reflect the number of products currently in the cart
 * When a product is added to cart and the server takes an excessive amount of time, a loading indicator should be displayed
 * Collection page tap/click targets should be visible, large enough to be tapped/clicked, and unobscured by the edges of the viewport window
-* Social links and features should be associated with the brand’s social channels and handles, i.e., should mention brand social handle, correct social URL, etc.
+* Social links and features should be associated with the brand’s social channels and handles, e.g. should mention brand social handle, correct social URL, etc.
 * Theme product detail views should be consistent across all products and should not have to be customized product-by-product

 #### Product Reviews